We’ve all been there. Your ads are running just fine and then seemingly out of nowhere they stop performing.

 3. Placements are too limited

-I can’t tell you the number of times I’ve seen accounts that only target the Facebook News Feed for placement.
+I can’t tell you the number of times I’ve seen accounts that only target the Facebook News Feed for A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More.
 Don’t get me wrong, I love the good ol’ News Feed, but at this moment in time, it’s just too competitive to have that be the only place you’re targeting.

 Here are some other placements where I’ve recently seen stable performance: